igordot/reference-genomes/README.md

 # Reference Sequence and Annotation Files

-Supplementary genome reference files in addition to the basic FASTA and GTF.
+Supplementary genome reference files in addition to the basic FASTA and GTF as well as notes and commentary.

-Disclaimer: Reference genomes are complicated (see: [which human reference genome to use](https://lh3.github.io/2017/11/13/which-human-reference-genome-to-use)).
+Disclaimer: Reference genomes are complicated and there are many caveats, even for commonly used ones (see: [which human reference genome to use](https://lh3.github.io/2017/11/13/which-human-reference-genome-to-use)).
 Use at your own risk.

 ---